 During the current quarter, the Company incurred a capital expenditure of Rs 2,437 Mn.
 The resultant operating free cash flow during the quarter was at Rs 2,826 Mn (Rs 2,097 Mn on a comparable basis) as compared to Rs 2,202 Mn in the corresponding quarter last year.

-In a statement, Mr Gopal Vittal, MD and CEO, India & South Asia, said: “The first quarter of the year has begun with healthy and equitable growth across all our lines of businesses.
+In a statement, Mr. Gopal Vittal, MD and CEO, India & South Asia, said: “The first quarter of the year has begun with healthy and equitable growth across all our lines of businesses.
 Headline pricing remained stable, albeit at low levels.
 We continue to remain focused on providing value to customers through our rewards platform, Airtel Thanks.
 This has led to the second consecutive quarter of ARPU increase.
 We have now extended our flagship Airtel Thanks program to our broadband customers.
 We remain obsessed with network experience.
-As a result, we have a re-farmed spectrum from 3G networks to 4G across both the 900 as well as 2100 bands and begun the process of shutting down 3G networks in India.
+As a result, we have a re-farmed spectrum from 3G networks to 4G across both the 900 as well as 2100 bands and have begun the process of shutting down 3G networks in India.
 This has enabled us to deliver improved indoor coverage as well as enhance our capacities.
 Our underlying operational efficiency and customer-first mindset keeps us on track to grow our market share”